ayomalbanneka/ayomalbanneka/README.md

 ## Who am I?
 Hi, I'm Ayomal.
 I'm a udergraduate student as software engineer.
 I like to explore new technologies and languages.
 As a undergraduate student I like to share my knowledge with others.

-I'm interest in Gaming, photography, traveling, etc.
+## I'm interest in

-- 📫 How to reach me **ayomalkaushalya@gmail.com**
+ **Gaming, photography, traveling, etc.**

-- ⚡ Fun fact **I love coding**
+- ⚡ Fun fact **I love coding.
+It's just a another level fun for me.
+I don't know why :)**

 <h3 align="left">Languages and Tools Currently learning:</h3>